victor7w7r/036solidjs/README.md

 ## Extra Packages

-- axios: Promise based HTTP client for the browser
+- rxjs: Reactive Extensions Library for JavaScript
 - sass: For nested and optimized CSS
-- solid-firebase: Solid hooks for firebase.
+- solid-firebase: Solid hooks for firebase
-- storeon: A tiny event-based Redux-like state manager.
+- storeon: A tiny event-based Redux-like state manager

 ### Run and Develop (Consider using yarn)